kevinolega/callcentertrainingtips/_posts/2020-06-05-production-decisions.md

 When we sold English lessons last December, we received hundreds of inquiries.

-Only a few people enrolled and we got tons of requests and complaints as well.
+Only a few people enrolled, and we got tons of requests and complaints as well.

-People didn't enroll because of their circumstances, some people can't shell out money and other people had the money but no tools to study.
+People didn't enroll because of their circumstances, some people can't shell out money, and other people had the money but no tools to study.

 The craziest message I got is from a construction worker.